mubtakir/nlp_bayan/AI_HANDOFF_REPORT.md

 ### Notes
 - Follow Bayan syntax rules strictly (no semicolons, always colon after control keywords).
-- In Naive Bayes, initialization avoids the literal `None` to fit Bayan runtime.
+- In Naive Bayes, initialization historically avoided the literal `None` to fit older Bayan runtime.
+- As of 2025-11-15, Bayan now supports a proper `None` literal, so future code may use it directly when it simplifies the implementation.
 - README, AI_LIBRARY_GUIDE.md, and docs/developer_guide.md updated to 358/358 and Wave 14 entries.